Data Governance

 How Gigantics Supports Data Governance

-Implementing an effective data governance framework requires more than internal policies—it demands the operational capacity to enforce real controls across environments where sensitive data is processed.
+Implementing an effective data governance framework requires more than internal policies—it demands the operational capacity to enforce real controls consistently across all environments where sensitive data is processed.

 Our platform is built to: